 Glory rushed through the morning routine and headed downstairs.

-When youโre done, share what you cut out, how this exercise went, and your edited version of this passage in the practice box below.
+When you’re done, share what you cut in the Pro Practice Workshop, how this exercise went, and your edited version of this passage.

 Sarah Gribble is the author of dozens of short stories that explore uncomfortable situations, basic fears, and the general awe and fascination of the unknown.
 She just released Surviving Death, her first novel, and is currently working on her next book.